mschoeffel/DesignPattern/src/script/JavaQuestions.md

 ```

 ## <a name="q-4-18"></a> 4.18 Can you explain a few tricky things about interfaces?
+Some tricky stuff:
+- Variables in an interface are always public, static, final.
+- Variables in an interface cannot be declared private.
+- Interface methods are by default public and abstract.

 ## <a name="q-4-19"></a> 4.19 Can you extend an interface?
-Yes an interface can extend another interface in ava.
-Therfore just use the `extends` keyword.
+Yes an interface can extend another interface in Java.
+Therefore just use the `extends` keyword.

 ## <a name="q-4-20"></a> 4.20 Can a class implement multiple interfaces?
-Yes a class can implement multiple interfaces therfore you just name the interfaces comma separated.
+Yes a class can implement multiple interfaces therefore you just name the interfaces comma separated.
 You then have to implement all the methods of both interfaces in your class.

 ## <a name="q-4-21"></a> 4.21 What is an abstract class?
 A abstract class is a special class that can't be instantiated.